 Now let’s take this a step further and talk about how to take advantage of this.
 In e-commerce, there is a strategy called retargeting, by which retailers try to attract the attention of their bounced traffic.
 Knowing where your customer is likely to go next is critical for this to work.

-This helps to know what cross-selling products would go well together, what retargeting strategy to use and how to adjust each section to maximize customer engagement and sales.
+This helps to know what cross-selling products would go well together based on their correlations, what retargeting strategy to use, and how to adjust each section to maximize customer engagement and sales.